07shreyansh/BlueSky-Estate-Hub/README.md

 A full-stack real estate web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js), styled with Tailwind CSS, and using Firebase for Google Authentication.

+## Deployment

+You can find the live deployment of this project [here](https://bluesky-estate-hub.onrender.com).

 ## Features

 - User Authentication with Google using Firebase